Belval/TextRecognitionDataGenerator/README.md

 Simply add/remove fonts until you get the desired output.

+You can also just specify `--font` or `--fonts` params with the path to the file or folder.

 If you want to add a new non-latin language, the amount of work is minimal.

-1. Create a new folder with your language [two-letters code](https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes)
+1. Create a new folder with your language and fonts [two-letters code](https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes)
-2. Add a .ttf font in it
+2. Add a .ttf fonts in it
-3. Edit `bin/trdg` to add an if statement in `load_fonts()`
-4. Add a text file in `dicts` with the same two-letters code
+3. Add a text file in `dicts` with the same two-letters code
-5. Run the tool as you normally would but add `-l` with your two-letters code
+4. Run the tool as you normally would but add `-l` with your two-letters code and `--fonts` folder

 It only supports .ttf for now.